grandsilence/BlockWebFonts/README.md

 **Don't forget to install monospace font "Terminus (TTF) for Windows"**

 Perfect for DirectWrite disabled systems.
 Keep save your eyes.
+Click to the images at the bottom to see difference.

 Before (without extension)
 ===